Christinaw97/MDS_CMSDAS/_episodes/04-analysis_strategy.md

 > ## Open a notebook
 >
-> For this part, open the notebook called `analysis_strategy.ipynb` and run `Ex2` to plot the two variables the number of ME11/ME12 hits in clusters
+> For this part, open the notebook called `analysis_strategy.ipynb` and run `Ex2` to plot the number of ME11/ME12 hits in clusters
 {: .checklist}